ESCOMP/CISM-wrapper/doc/source/new-grids.rst

 ********************************

 This section describes what is needed when introducing a new ice sheet grid into the system.
-Much of the information here is also relevant when introducing a new land grid (in which case new lnd-glc mapping files are needed) or a new ocean grid (in which case new ocn-glc mapping files are needed).
+Much of the information in :ref:`Generating mapping files` is also relevant when introducing a new land grid (in which case new lnd-glc mapping files are needed) or a new ocean grid (in which case new ocn-glc mapping files are needed).

 Note that local ice sheet grids must be rectangular; typically they are polar stereographic projections.